RavensbourneWebMedia/UX-design/sessions/09/README.md

 ## This term

-We'll be **collaborating** with [Stationers Crown Wood Academy](http://scwa.org.uk).

-The collaboration broad theme is *digital citizenship* and we'll be focusing on **[filter bubbles](../../projects/filter-bubbles)**.
+We'll be moving onto a project where the broad theme is *digital citizenship* and we'll be focusing on **[filter bubbles](../../projects/filter-bubbles)**.
 Your **individual brief** for this term will be to design and prototype a *digital object* that helps people become aware of their filter bubbles and/or burst them.

 ![](../../projects/filter-bubbles/assets/junk-food-analogy.png)

-Throughout the project you'll be interacting with minors (the SCWA students) so we need to do a very short training on dos and don'ts, led by Lucy Slater from the Outreach department.
-It's mostly common sense.

 # Workshop

-Our special guest for today is [Valentina D'Efilippo](http://www.valentinadefilippo.co.uk/), information designer, educator and author of [The Infographic History of the World](http://www.valentinadefilippo.co.uk/projects/the-infographic-history-of-the-world/)
+Today we will be thinking about how information designers like [Valentina D'Efilippo](http://www.valentinadefilippo.co.uk/), use data in interesting ways to tell stories and referencing books like [The Infographic History of the World](http://www.valentinadefilippo.co.uk/projects/the-infographic-history-of-the-world/) to see how data can be visualised in asthetic ways.

 [![](assets/infographic-history-of-the-world.jpg)](https://vimeo.com/66145156)

-Valentina will talk about her experience and introduce you to **data visualisation** through practical exercises.
+We'll talk about different appraoches to making data understandable through design and then introduce you to **data visualisation** through practical exercises.

-* *Data in your bag* 1h
+* *Data in your bag*
-* *Map your personal data* 1h
+* *Map your personal data*

-Throughout the day you'll have a chance to get to know the SCWA students.
+Find today's presentation on [data visualisation here.]
+(TODO - Add data visualisation presentation to first session. )

 # Project kickstart